lauringlab/COVID19SequenceCompile/CDC_IVY_SpecificNotes/RedCap_Upload.md

 ---

-Completed data rows are updated as information becomes available.
+Completed data rows are updated as information becomes available - Updates to a given sample entry will be noted in the ```flag``` column.
+Samples are received from Vanderbilt University Medical Center.
+Please direct questions regarding the dataset to Julie (Jules) Gilbert (juliegil@umich.edu).